dennis2society/qtetramesher/README.txt

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see here. http://www.gnu.org/licenses/licenses.html#GPL
+If not, see here: http://www.gnu.org/licenses/gpl.html